-The Kurds in Turkey, who have constituted 15-20 percent of the whole population, have been subjected to denial, repression and assimilation policies since the establishment of Turkish nation-state.
-Although the Kurdish movement actors started to make demands for the collective rights of the Kurds beginning from the late 1950s, Turkish state showed no tolerance such peaceful demands for recognition and continued to apply systematic discrimination policies on both political and economic grounds in upcoming decades.
-Thus, the Kurdish movement experienced a quick radicalization process after the military intervention in 1971 and the movement organizations started mobilize Kurdish masses with the demand of nations’ right for self-determination in the 1970s from within the Marxist-Leninist ideology.
-The Kurdish movement for the first time since the establishment of the Republic achieved to mobilize hundred thousands of Kurds in the second half of the 1970s.
-However, the advent of 1980 military coup in Turkey launched a campaign of state terror against the leftists and/or Kurds and approximately 112.000 people were detained in a one-year following the military coup and most of these people were subjected to systematic torture.
-Mamak, Metris and Diyarbakır Military Prisons have been the most notorious prisons regarding the extent of rights violations occurred in those jails.
-Diyarbakır Military Prison, in which majority of prisoners and detainees were Kurdish, witnessed the most violent and persisting systematic torture techniques in the first half of the 1980s.
+The Kurds in Turkey, who have constituted 15-20 percent of the whole population, have been subjected to denial, repression and assimilation policies since the establishment of the Turkish nation-state.
+Although the Kurdish movement actors started to make demands for the collective rights of the Kurds beginning from the late 1950s, the Turkish state showed no tolerance such peaceful demands for recognition and continued to apply systematic discrimination policies on both political and economic grounds in the upcoming decades.
+Thus, the Kurdish movement experienced a quick radicalization process after the military intervention in 1971 and the movement organizations started to mobilize Kurdish masses with the demand of nations’ right for self-determination in the 1970s from within the Marxist-Leninist ideology.
+The Kurdish movement for the first time since the establishment of the Republic achieved to mobilize hundred of thousands of Kurds in the second half of the 1970s.
+However, the advent of the 1980 military coup in Turkey launched a campaign of state terror against the leftists and/or Kurds and approximately 112.000 people were detained in a one-year following the military coup and most of these people were subjected to systematic torture.
+Mamak, Metris and Diyarbakır Military Prisons have been the most notorious prisons regarding the extent of rights violations that occurred in those jails.
+Diyarbakır Military Prison, in which the majority of prisoners and detainees were Kurdish, witnessed the most violent and persisting systematic torture techniques in the first half of the 1980s.
 Not only brutal repression but also Turkification practices were also implemented in the prison and more importantly, the number of incarcerated and tortured civilians who had nothing to do with political movements was also the highest in Diyarbakır Military Prison.
-According to the list of “The Most Notorious Prisons in the World” that was prepared by Time Magazine in 2008, Diyarbakır Military Prison was ranked as the fourth most notorious prison over the world.
+According to the list of “The Most Notorious Prisons in the World” that was prepared by Time Magazine in 2008, Diyarbakır Military Prison was ranked as the fourth most notorious prison in the world.
 While it is hard to determine the actual number of people killed in that prison, according to official records, 34 prisoners lost their lives due to systematic tortures between 1980 and 1984.
 Hundreds of people were physically injured while almost all prisoners experienced psychological traumas.

 Justice Commission to Research the Truth about Diyarbakır Prison was established in 2007 by the aim of turning Diyarbakır Prison into a site of conscience or human rights museum.
 The 78’ers Foundation was the main organization behind this initiative and it mainly worked with academics specialized in law, sociology and psychology.
-Following 2007, this commission conducted in-depth interviews with 462 ex-prisoners, collected evidences and testimonies, organized conferences and symposiums, prepared reports based on the findings and finally started a trial process in November 2010 about the state terror in Diyarbakır Military Prison.
+Following 2007, this commission conducted in-depth interviews with 462 ex-prisoners, collected pieces of evidence and testimonies, organized conferences and symposiums, prepared reports based on the findings and finally started a trial process in November 2010 about the state terror in Diyarbakır Military Prison.
 In May 2011, the commission achieved to reach indictments of a thousand ex-prisoners to the court and the trial process still continues.
-The commission asked from the court determination of military and civil personnel worked in the first half of 1980s and demanded a judicial process that will investigate the case in the scope of crimes against humanity.
+The commission asked from the court determination of military and civil personnel worked in the first half of the 1980s and demanded a judicial process that will investigate the case in the scope of crimes against humanity.